awslabs/aws-config-rdk/docs/rule-management/rdk-lambda-function/writing-an-evaluate_compliance-function.md

 # Introduction

-RDK creates evaluate_compliance function for you, but you don’t need to keep the default structure; you can even create multiple functions to evaluate compliance.
+RDK creates `evaluate_compliance` function for you, but you don’t need to keep the default structure; you can even create multiple functions to evaluate compliance.
 We’re going to start with the default structure and keep building on top of it in the following examples.

 ## Compliance evaluation function for evaluations triggered by periodic frequency

-One of the evaluate_compliance function’s input is `event`.
+One of the `evaluate_compliance` function's inputs is `event`.
 See [Example Events for AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules_example-events.html) for more information.
 Events have different type of information required to evaluate compliance of AWS resources based on Config rule type.

 For periodic trigger type rules, the _messageType_ element in _invokingEvent_ element of Event has the value of _ScheduledNotification_.
 Scheduled compliance validation usually checks numerous resources of same type for compliance and the published event has no _Configuration_item_ so you should use AWS SDK (i.e. [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) for python) to gather required information for compliance evaluation.

 Imagine you want to scan your account for IAM roles with no policies attached to them and report them as non-compliant resources.
-Once you have created your rule and set `-m` , `--maximum-frequency` option of `rdk create` command to the desired value, AWS Config triggers your rule at the set frequency and your Lambda function calls evaluate_compliance function to report the results.
+Once you have created your rule and set `-m` , `--maximum-frequency` option of `rdk create` command to the desired value, AWS Config triggers your rule at the set frequency and your Lambda function calls the `evaluate_compliance` function to report the results.
 Let’s build the logic:

 1. Initiate an empty evaluations list: `evaluations = []`